graphcore/tutorials/simple_applications/README.md

 ### Pre-trained models

 - [Hugging Face's BERT](pytorch/bert) is a pre-trained BERT model made available by Hugging Face and which is implemented in PyTorch.
 This example consists of running one of the pre-trained BERT model on an IPU for an inference session.

-### Other examples

-- [PopART's MNIST](pytorch/popart_api/mnist) is an example on how to export a PyTorch model as an ONNX file and reuse this file with Graphcore's PopART.

 ## Popart